xenloops/securityKB/tools/sca.md

 ## What is an SBOM?

 A Software Bill of Materials is derived from output from an SCA scan.
 It lists the dependencies in a project, and often includes vulnerability data.
-Organizations in regulated indistries often have a requirement to produce an SBOM with commentary regarding each vulnerabilty (including any controls in place or plans to remediate the vulnerability).
+Organizations in regulated industries often have a requirement to produce an SBOM with commentary regarding each vulnerabilty (including any controls in place or plans to remediate the vulnerability).

 ## When should we get an SCA scan done?